 Rocky Mountain Hunting Calls

 The best way to figure out where you are at and easiest way to access public land.
 It was difficult in the past to know exactly where boundaries were at.
-Now with a chip from Hunting GPS Maps you can access those small pockets of public ground you have always wanted to hunt as well as figure out who the land owner surrounding public ground is and attempt to gain access through permission.
+Now with a chip or app. from onXHunt you can access those small pockets of public ground you have always wanted to hunt as well as figure out who the land owner surrounding public ground is and attempt to gain access through permission.
 Also the app has revolutionized the industry and they even have an elite membership which gives access to every state with multiple layers and links up with the new computer mapping software which allows you to effectively scout from home like never before.
 A small tool that helps me be more successful and go farther than I was able to in the past.
-I have been a pro staffer for them as well for the last few years and am very happy to be apart of one of the best teams in the market.
+I have been a pro staffer for them as well for the last few years and am very happy to be apart of one of the best teams in the industry.

 I was recently selected to join the staff or Earned Media and eHUNTr.
 If you are a DIY hunter this is information you need.
 Lots of great articles and information to help you be more successful.
 Looking forward to getting involved and putting together some articles for them.

 Another addition for 2017 is Talltine Bowstrings.
-I was in need of a new bow string for my Hoyt and was informed by a good friend Ed Gramza about these strings.
+I was in need of a new bow string for my Halon32 and was informed by a good friend Ed Gramza about these strings.
 Mine is on it's way and will give my bow a nice clean look!
 Excited to see how it performs.
 I will also be a new addition to their pro-staff team and looking forward to helping out where I can.

 I cannot give a good enough recommendation for these decoys, as they have helped me out tremendously.
 I have had varied success with all of the decoys, but they have helped me in so many situations that I always pack them with me in the field.
 If you have any general questions about the decoys or would like advice on decoying techniques let me know and I will gladly point you in the right direction.